solana-labs/solana/docs/src/apps/backwards-compatibility.md

 - Solana APIs, SDKs, and CLI tooling are updated together in every Solana software release (with a few [exceptions](#exceptions)).
-- Software for a `MINOR` version release will be compatible across all software on the the first `PATCH` release of the previous `MINOR` version.
+- Software for a `MINOR` version release will be compatible across all software back to the the first `PATCH` release of the previous `MINOR` version. (eg. v1.4.x will remain compatible back to v1.3.0)
 - Solana **DOES NOT** guarantee that software on _non-sequential_ `MINOR` version releases will always be compatible. _(For example, 1.3.x will likely not be compatible with 1.5.x)_
 - Solana software releases **DO NOT** strictly follow semantic versioning, details below.